About our workboxes ( Pages currently under construction )

 the natural beauty and feel of touching real wood. our heirloom range of boxes are made made as cost effective as possible whilst

-achieving a high quality appearance using a combination of: solid oak timber, solid oak veneer and mdf inside:-
+achieving a high quality appearance using a combination of: solid oak timber, solid oak veneer and mdf inside.
+The joint construction

 The frame of the Lifting lid/hinge, drawer Fronts, drawer pull knobs, side handles and plinth are made of solid oak timber.